-You can earn a significant amount of rewards points with this card’s array of features, but you need to pair the card with the Citi Prestige to get the most bang for your buck.
-Every time you earn points, they’re rounded up to the nearest 10.
+You can earn significant rewards points with this card, but you need to pair it with the Citi Prestige® Card to get the most bang for your buck.
+Every time you earn points with the Citi Rewards+, they’re rounded up to the nearest 10.
 This means your daily $4 latte fix earns you 10 points instead of four.
 However, your points are only considered “basic” ThankYou points, so your redemption options aren’t quite as flexible as with other top-tier Citi cards.

 Using this card for smaller, everyday purchases while using other top Citi cards for those larger purchases will help you maximize your earning potential and redemption value.

 - 2X points at supermarkets and gas stations (up to $6,000 in combined purchases per year, then 1 point per $1), and 1X point per $1 on all other purchases.